 The first line, yin, shows one who rescues another with the help of a strong and able horse.

-The third line, yin, shows one who overcomes his/her own limitations to help another person in need.
+The third line, yin, shows one who overcomes their own limitations to help another person in need.
 Being able to set one's own needs aside for the sake of another shows strength of character.

 The fourth line, yin, shows one who is able to break up an angry crowd.
 Then from the people who have disbursed, assemble a productive crew.
-This is an example of great wisdom.
+This is an example of wisdom.

 The fifth line, yang, shows a king calling out to his citizens, even though they've been forced out of their land.
 The king is in the proper position, so let him continue.